lee-dohm/code-smells/FIT2101/exam/README.md

 This is a nearly impossible scenario and since there are many different scenarios that are near impossible.
 It is best to not list them in the risk register

+## Question 3 (2 + 3 + 4 = 9 marks) This question is about requirements.
+User stories can be evaluated using the INVEST criteria.
+These criteria say that user stories should be “Independent, Negotiable, Valuable, Estimable, Small, and Testable”.

+### Independent TODO improve
+Different user stories should not have overlapping or conflicting requirements or features.
+For example, you should not have a user stories that requires the user to scroll down the page and also another that allows user to get to the middle of the page.

+Also they must be able to be moved around in backlog or on a kaban.
+Also they must be able to be moved around between releases during release planning.

+### What are the potential negative consequences of having user stories that are not independent?
+(3 marks)
+You will end up with convoluted user stories and often a lot more user stories than required.
+This makes it hard to create product back log items because it involves splitting and combining PBIs.

+Also once you complete a user stories, you might ended up moving multiple user stories for one completed user stories.
+You might also encounter problem where after you complete a user story.
+You can't move the other user stories due to conflict in requirements.

+### Here is an example of a non-functional requirement that has been expressed as a user story:

+> As a customer, I want the system to be secure so that my personal information can’t be accessed by a third party. <br/>

+#### What problems might this requirement cause if it is selected into the sprint backlog?
+Suggest an alternative way (or ways) to ensure that the complex requirement is met.
+Write about half a page.
+(4 marks)

+The product owner may refuse or cannot articulate this NFR since it is not within their knowledge domain.
+Also the requirement might not be visible (yet or might not even happen at all.

+****Ways to counter this include:****

+**Requirement elicitation**

+- Staged rollouts
+Try and see as the system evolves through iterations, once the problem is visible tell the product owner and stakeholders to include the new NFR.
+This is best for usability related issues.
+Since the said issue relates to security, it is not best practice.

+- Stakeholder mapping
+Through stakeholder mapping, find stakeholders who might be related by this non-functional requirement in which case could be users or clients and ask them to voice their concerns.

+- Knowledge domain
+If you sense any potential non functional requirement in the sphere of knowledge you can use this knowledge to include the NFRs.

+Or, hire people are privy in the knowledge of this particular non-functional requirement and ask them for expert advice.
+Examples include white hat or ethical hacks to perform a penetration test to test if the system is secure enough.
+Or hire legal experts to see if the system follow regulations relating to its securities.